Matchmaking API

 Keep in mind that the Session

-information and mainly the Custom Properties
+information and especially the Custom Properties

 , should be used for Matchmaking purposes only and never to synchronize game state information with the game clients, for example.
 We highly discourage such uses.

-If you need to exchange information session-wide that is related to gameplay, Fusion offers plenty of options, like having a global NetworkObject
+If you need to exchange information session-wide that is related to gameplay, Fusion offers plenty of options, like having global NetworkObject

-s or using RPC
+instances or using RPC

 s for one-shot data.